MatthewBenjamin/black-hole/README.md

 ## Disclaimer
 I'm just throwing this stuff down here and plan to build on it later.
 I think there is a way to make this work it's just going to come from hard work and a lot of testing.

+## The Start

+* Get server setup for testing
+* Setup graphql root schema
+* Start working on getting App Shell base built
+* Look into iframes and react portals